Critique Options

 Add $89 — for an in-depth personal critique of the first 10 double-spaced pages of your novel.
 Spaces with faculty for these critiques are very limited, and participating attendees get an in-person meeting at the workshop.
 Options:

-• Romance, suspense, thriller, mystery, fantasy, paranormal: Faculty member Christina Kaye, a published writer, will get your work in advance, critique the first 10 double-spaced pages of your story, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
+• All types & genres of fiction for adults, except for romance (in-person meetings): Faculty member Katy Yocom, a published author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you in person at the KWW event for 15 minutes to discuss her thoughts, and pass along written critique notes before or after the meeting.

-• Picture books, board books, easy readers, young adult, middle grade: Faculty member Brittany J. Thurman, a published writer, will get your work in advance, edit the first 10 double-spaced pages of your story, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
+• All types & genres of fiction for adults and young adults (virtual critiques): Faculty member Kristi Belcamino, a published mystery author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.

 How to pay/register — Registration is now open.
 Reach out to workshop organizer Brian Klems via email: WDWconference@gmail.com, and she will provide specific instructions for payment and registration to get you a reserved seat at the event.
 Payment is by either PayPal or check.
 Because Brian plans different workshops, make sure you note that you’re inquiring about the Kentucky workshop specifically.